 Most programs in United States use one oocyte donor for one recipient.
-Our program shares the donor egg cohort among multiple recipients (shared egg donor program), allowing for a good pregnancy rate (50%) with a reduction of their waiting period and reducing costs since donor costs are shared by the various recipients, making this therapy affordable for most patients.
-Besides, as Argentine currency was devaluated in December 2001, costs for foreign patients are still lower.
+Our program shares the donor egg cohort among 2-3 recipients (shared egg donor program), allowing for a very good pregnancy rate (55-60%) with a reduction of their waiting period and reducing costs since donor costs are shared by the various recipients, making this therapy affordable for most patients.
+Besides, as Argentine currency was devaluated in December 2001 and again in 2011, costs for foreign patients are still lower.

 Egg donor program of CEGYR is one of the most popular, not only in Argentina, but also in Latin America.
 Every year more than 400 women receive donated oocytes, and about 20% of them are people coming from abroad (mainly from USA, Canada, Australia, New Zealand,Uruguay, Chile, Sweden, Netherlands, Spain, Mexico, Brazil and Peru).

 Professionals working in CEGYR make it not only a high level medicine institution, but also guarantee patients a charm treat and a safe program as those running in USA.
 CEGYR has an ISO 9001 certification of quality, and follows the keys principles of the ACT (assisted conception taskforce).